William Brandon Lacy Campos: Political and social engagement

-In a speech in November 2012 at Tufts University, he tackled a recurrent theme in his life — his status as a multi-racial man:
+In a keynote speech in November 2012 at Tufts University for a Black Solidarity Day Rally, he tackled a recurrent theme in his life — his status as a multi-racial man:

 I am standing in front of you a black, white, Ojibwe, Afro-Boricua, HIV-positive queer man, he said.
 And I am just as black as any of you… No more high yellow and midnight blue conversations when talking about skin unless it's to talk about how that high yellow or midnight blue person rocked your socks last night after that party and you are about to take his or her last name.
 I could give a damn about the style you wear your hair, fried died and laid to the side or afro-tastic, I am with Miss India.Arie, I am not my hair!

 In a speech in 2012 at the Civil Liberties and Public Policy Conference at Hampshire College, he called for HIV to be a central concern of the movement for reproductive freedom:

 HIV isn't over.
 It's relevant to your work.
 It's relevant to your lives.
 It is not just a disease that affects white gay men.
 It isn't a disease that impacts only men of color on the down-low.
 In fact, it isn't a disease that impacts only men.
 Women, and specifically women of color, and even more specifically African-American and Latina women, are the fastest-growing population of people living with HIV.
 And with 300,000 women living with HIV in the United States and women representing more than 50% of HIV cases around the world, you cannot in justice or in faith remove issues of HIV from reproductive justice.